Poll Workers Contract Virus, But Election Day Link Unclear

 “We worked really hard to make sure that every polling location had protocols in place,” Phelps said.

-Associated Press writers Michelle R. Smith, Matthew Barakat, Ryan J. Foley, Jim Salter and Casey Smith contributed to this report.
+Izaguirre reported from Lindenhurst, New York.
+Associated Press writers Michelle R. Smith in Providence, Rhode Island; Matthew Barakat in Falls Church, Virginia; Ryan J. Foley in Iowa City, Iowa; Jim Salter in O’Fallon, Missouri; and Casey Smith in Indianapolis contributed to this report.

+Associated Press coverage of voting rights receives support in part from Carnegie Corporation of New York.
+The AP is solely responsible for this content.